mendix/docs/content/en/docs/releasenotes/deployment/sap-cloud-platform.md

 tags: ["release notes", "deployment", "cloud environment", "SAP", "SAP Cloud"]
 ---

-These release notes cover changes to deployment to [SAP Business Technology Platform](/developerportal/deploy/sap-cloud-platform/) (SAP BTP — formerly SAP Cloud Platform).
+These release notes cover changes to deployment to [SAP Business Technology Platform](/developerportal/deploy/sap-cloud-platform/) (SAP BTP).

+SAP Business Technology Platform deployments are also dependent on the latest version of the [Mendix Cloud Foundry Buildpack](https://github.com/mendix/cf-mendix-buildpack).
+The [Mendix Cloud Foundry Buildpack release notes](https://github.com/mendix/cf-mendix-buildpack/releases) are published separately as other deployment targets are also dependent on the buildpack.

 There are separate release notes for other deployment targets, see [Deployment](/releasenotes/developer-portal/deployment/) release notes page for further information.

-For information on the current status of deployment to SAP BTP and any planned releases see [Mendix Status](https://status.mendix.com/).
+For information on the current status of deployment to Mendix Cloud and any planned releases see [Mendix Status](https://status.mendix.com/).

 ## 2022